Cray-HPE/docs-csm/operations/firmware/FAS_Admin_Procedures.md

 ## Warning for Non-Compute Nodes (NCNs)

-NCNs and their BMCs should be locked with the HSM locking API to ensure they are not unintentionally updated by FAS.
+NCNs and their BMCs must be locked with the HSM locking API to ensure they are not unintentionally updated by FAS.
 Research [Lock and Unlock Management Nodes](../hardware_state_manager/Lock_and_Unlock_Management_Nodes.md) for more information.
 Failure to lock the NCNs could result in unintentional update of the NCNs if FAS is not used correctly; this will lead to system instability problems.

-**NOTE**: Any node which is locked will remain in the state `inProgress` with the `stateHelper` message of `"failed to lock"` until the action times out, or the lock is released.
+**NOTE**: Any node that is locked remains in the state `inProgress` with the `stateHelper` message of `"failed to lock"` until the action times out, or the lock is released.
-These nodes will report as `failed` with the `stateHelper` message of `"time expired; could not complete update"` if action times out.
+If the action is timed out, these nodes report as `failed` with the `stateHelper` message of `"time expired; could not complete update"`.
 This includes NCNs which are manually locked to prevent accidental rebooting and firmware updates.

+---

+## Declarative vs Imperative FAS Updates

+In most cases, FAS will update firmware on each node to the required version.
+This version is determined by comparing the `semantic versions` for all valid images for each node and selecting the highest value.
+Sometimes however, a different version is required for updating a node.
+FAS can update a node to any uploaded version using the [Override an Image for an Update](#override-an-image-for-an-update) procedure.
+If the required image is not installed, obtain the RPM or ZIP file and use the [Load Firmware from RPM or ZIP file](#load-firmware-from-rpm-or-zip-file) procedure.

 ---